santosh-chourasiya/payment-mcp-server/README.md

 The script will:

-1. Check for required dependencies (Python 3.12+, uv, Claude Desktop)
+1. Check for required dependencies (Python 3.12+, uv)
 2. Clone or update the repository
 3. Create and activate a virtual environment
 4. Install all required dependencies
-5. Create a `.env` file template for Paytm credentials

 ### Option 2: Manual Installation